 Reporting phase (discovery phase)

-The disciplinary rules apply to the conduct of all students at the University, to the extent that students’ conduct takes place under the auspices of the University, in situations which are comparable with this, or in situations where students are or ought to be aware that their conduct may influence the function of the University.
+The disciplinary rules cover the conduct of all students at the university, insofar as the conduct takes place under the auspices of the university, in situations that are comparable to this, or in situations where the student is or should be aware that conduct may influence the functioning of the university.

-If it is suspected that the conduct of a student is in conflict with the disciplinary rules, the case must be reported to the line manager in charge of the relevant premises, the relevant activity or study programme.
-Generally, the head of studies is responsible for taking action if a student’s conduct is in conflict with the disciplinary rules.
-This responsibility may, however, have been delegated to another person, e.g. the chair of the study board.
+If there is a suspicion that a student's conduct is contrary to the disciplinary rules, the behaviour must be reported to the manager responsible for the premises, the activity or the programme concerned.
+The head of studies is responsible for taking action if the behaviour of a student conflicts with the disciplinary rules.
+However, the responsibility may be delegated to another person, such as the chair of the study board.

 Investigation phase (preliminary phase)

-Upon receipt of a report, the line manager in charge carries out preliminary investigations of the case by obtaining the necessary documentation and by summoning the student to a personal interview to throw more light on the case.
-The student is entitled to bring along an observer.
-If such an interview is not possible, communication will take place in writing instead.
+Upon receiving a report, the relevant manager must conduct preliminary inquiries into the issue by obtaining the necessary documentation and by call the student in for a personal interview to clarify the issue.
+The student is entitled to be accompanied by an observer.
+If such an interview is not possible, communication takes place in writing instead.

-The case is decided in accordance with the rules of administrative law, including in particular the requirements for consultation of the parties involved, grounds and appeal guidelines etc. If it is found to have been proved that the student has violated the disciplinary rules, one or more of the following sanctions may be imposed:
+The case must be settled in accordance with administrative rules, including in particular the requirements for consultation of the parties involved, basis for the decision and guidelines for appeal.
+If it is found that the student has violated the disciplinary rules, one or more of the following sanctions may be imposed:

-- Issue of a written or verbal warning against repeated violation of the rules.
+- A written warning on repeated violations of the rules.

-- Expulsion from an examination if the examination rules are found to have been violated – which will entail that the student is registered as ‘not assessed’ for the examination in question.
+- Expulsion from an exam if the exam rules are found to have been violated, which will entail that the student is registered as "not assessed" for the exam concerned.

-- In cases of gross or repeated violation of the disciplinary rules, the Rector may also expel a student from the University.
-Expulsions may be temporary or permanent and entail that, during the expulsion period, the student is excluded from participating in any activities at the University, including classes and examinations.
-In case of temporary expulsion, the student will be registered as being on leave during the expulsion period.
+- If the behaviour constitutes a serious or repeated violation of the disciplinary rules, the Rector may expel the student from the university.
+An expulsion may be temporary or permanent, and entails that the student is excluded from all activities at the university during the period of expulsion, including all participation in classes and exams.
+In the case of a temporary expulsion, the student will be registered as being on leave during the expulsion period.

-Particularly where plagiarism is involved, the case will generally be assessed on the basis of the following guidelines:
+Particularly where plagiarism is involved, the matter is generally assessed based on the following guidelines:

-- Gross plagiarism: If more than 5% of an examination paper is an exact copy or if more than 50% of an examination paper contains other forms of plagiarism, the student will normally be expelled from the University.
+- Gross plagiarism: If more than 5 percent of an exam paper is an exact copy or if more than 50 percent of an exam paper contains other forms of plagiarism, the student will normally be expelled from the university

-- Plagiarism: If less than 5% of the examination paper is an exact copy or if 5-50% of the examination paper contains other forms of plagiarism, the student will normally only be expelled from the examination.
+- Plagiarism: If less than 5 percent of an exam paper is an exact copy or if 5-50 percent of an exam paper contains other forms of plagiarism, the student will normally be expelled from the exam

-- Simple plagiarism: If less than 5% of the examination paper contains forms of plagiarism other than an exact copy, a warning will normally be issued.
+- Simple plagiarism: If less than 5 percent of an exam paper contains forms of plagiarism other than an exact copy, the student is usually given a warning

-- Aggravating or extenuating circumstances may affect the assessment of the above.
-Cases of repeated violation will normally be deemed to constitute gross plagiarism.
+- Aggravating or mitigating circumstances may affect the assessment of the above.
+Cases of repeated plagiarism are usually considered as constituting gross plagiarism

-In addition to the above sanctions, it may be decided to impose other special measures and/or sanctions – including postponement of an examination where exam cheating is suspected, if the matter cannot be clarified before the scheduled examination time.
+In addition to the above sanctions, other special measures and/or sanctions may be imposed, including postponing the exam if exam cheating is suspected, if the matter cannot be clarified before the time of the examination.